The Insolvency Review: Australia

 v Control of insolvency proceedings

-For administrations and liquidations, the relevant insolvency practitioner has control of the company itself to the exclusion of the directors.
+For administrations and liquidations, the relevant insolvency practitioner has control of the company itself to the exclusion of the directors.37

-In an insolvent winding up, the members lose any right to management of the company.
+In a CVL (an insolvent winding up), the members lose any right to management of the company.
 The liquidator is vested with wide powers of investigation and inquiry as well as the power to recover and gather in and secure the company's property.
 Liquidation does not interfere with the rights of a secured creditor who is able to retain and enforce the security and recover the full amount for the debt owed.

 In a voluntary administration, the creditors control the final outcome to the exclusion of management and members, and ultimately decide on the outcome of the company.